Characterizing Faults in Agentic AI: A Taxonomy of Types, Symptoms, and Root Causes: Study Results

-\subsection{RQ3: To what extent does the derived taxonomy of faults align with the practical experiences and perceptions of agentic AI system developers?}
+\subsection{RQ3: To what extent do the derived taxonomies of bugs, symptoms, and root causes align with the practical experiences of agentic system developers?}

-To assess the ecological validity of the taxonomy, we conducted a structured survey of developers who are actively building and maintaining agentic AI systems.
-The survey asked respondents to rate the practical relevance of each fault category and to report missing or mis-specified fault patterns.
-This design enables validation along two complementary axes: (i) quantitative endorsement of the taxonomy’s coverage and salience, and (ii) qualitative evidence of gaps that motivate refinements.
+To evaluate the ecological validity of our proposed taxonomy, we conducted a structured survey of software developers actively building or maintaining agentic AI systems.
+Participants evaluated the practical relevance of each third-level fault type and identified potential omissions or mis-specifications.
+We present a mix of quantitative measures and qualitative feedback reflecting the real-world relevance of our findings as follows.